Analytics

 Total Accepted

-Total Jobs that are accepted((“Work Order”, “Completed”) Based on Job Status
+Total Jobs that are accepted with job status((“Work Order”, “Completed”)

 Total Pending

-Total Jobs that are Pending with Job status(“Proposed”, “Canceled”,”Hold”)
+Total Jobs that are Pending with Job status(“Proposed”, “Canceled”, ”Hold”)

 Total Declined